Contrade of Siena: Torre (Tower)

 Torre is situated just to the south-east of the Piazza del Campo in the centre of the city, and encompasses Siena's Jewish quarter and synagogue.
 Traditionally, its residents worked as woolcombers.

 Torre's symbol is an elephant (the contrada's original name was Liofante or Lionfante) with a tower on its back.
 Its colours are crimson, striped with white and blue.

 Torre is the adversary of both Onda (wave) and of Oca (goose).
 It is the only contrada to have two rivalries, making it the most contentious contrada in Siena.
 Torre’s unique ally is Bruco.

+They most recently won the palio on 2 July 2015.

 Valdimontone (Valley of the Ram)

 Valdimontone is situated in the south-east of the city near Porta Romana.
 Traditionally, its residents were tailors.

 Valdimontone's symbol is a crowned rampant ram, with a blue shield emblazoned with the letter "u" for Umberto.
 Its colours are red and yellow, with white trim.

 It is allied with Onda and opposed to Nicchio, its neighbour.

-Valdimontone last won the Palio on 16 August 2012.
+Valdimontone last won the Palio on 16 August 2025.